bayuagpr/git-markdown-diff/README.md

 ### Basic Usage

-To generate diffs between your working tree and the last commit:
+Generate diffs between your working tree and the last commit:

 ```bash
 git-markdown-diff